geoffwhittington/meshtastic-matrix-relay/docs/E2EE.md

 #### Messages appear unencrypted in encrypted rooms

 This was a known issue that has been **fixed** in the latest version.
-The fix ensures that:
+The fix involved correcting the E2EE initialization sequence:
-- Room encryption state is properly detected during initialization
-- Full sync is performed to populate room encryption information
-- Messages are automatically encrypted for encrypted rooms
+- E2EE store is now loaded BEFORE any sync operations
+- Encryption keys are uploaded at the correct time in the sequence
+- Device ID is handled consistently using credentials
+- Follows proven patterns from working matrix-nio examples

 **Solution**: Update to the latest version of MMRelay.